Special Needs Dentistry

 Trust in Us

 Most of all we understand the need for familiarity and consistency in our practice.
-By offering the patient the same care, in the same room, with the same dentist he/she will more readily let go of any walls of apprehension and fear and will be more likely to build a caring and trusting relationship with Dr. Parker and his staff.
+By offering the patient the same care, in the same room, with the same dentist he/she will more readily let go of any walls of apprehension and fear and will be more likely to build a caring and trusting relationship with Dr. Nguyen and her staff.
 By establishing a solid professional relationship with our special needs patients, through consistency, trust, gentleness, and most importantly T.L.C., both patient and our dental team will succeed.

 Call Us Today!

 Below are a few tips that you can practice at home to aid a special needs child with familiarizing herself to procedures and actions commonly practiced at a dental visit.

 - Have your child sit on a reclining chair or couch with her legs straight.

 - Have her put her hands on her stomach.